nextstrain/nextstrain.org/static-site/content/blog/2025-07-18-rubella-resources.md

 E2 (envelope proteins).
 E1 is the source of hemagglutin activity for the virus, and is the only region that is sequenced for many samples.
 It is also the basis of the [WHO genotype reference][], which we used for genotype definition in the Nextclade dataset.
+The WHO nomenclature classifies Rubella into have two large overarching clades (1 and 2), split into specific genotypes (1A-1J and 2A-2C) based on clades observed in trees built with reference samples.
+(See [WHO genotype reference][] for further specifics.)

 ![Figure 1](/blog/img/rubella_genome.png)
 **Figure 1.
 Phylogenetic tree of rubella virus whole genome.** The